 Last Daze has no intention of slowing down.
 The group recently recorded a 3 part Opus entitled, “Love and Affliction” at Shadow Hills Farm, to keep their studio chops sharp.
 They have been constantly writing new songs, performing them in front of their ever- growing audiences.

 “The quartet brought the house down with a three-part “suite”, Ms. Cole called it, of “Love and Affliction” that was particularly powerful, country-spirited with a Led Zeppelin edge.
 Watching them, you get a sense of the physical exertion that’s involved in music making – not because they’re exhausted up there, but because they play hard, and raw, and so straight-forward.
 This not a party band, yucking it up.
 They’re telling stories and working those strings and skins for all they’re worth.
 The result is a most satisfying night of music.” – Cathy DeDe The Chronicle

-“Symbols & Snares” is set to be released this summer on BCR Los Angeles.
+“Symbols & Snares” was released on BCR Los Angeles in August 2015.
 Last Daze will be hitting the road for an extensive tour to support their new album.
 Keep up with them on facebook, Twitter, Instagram, YouTube, and at lastdazeband.com for tour schedules, pictures, music samples, and overall entertainment.